Kevin McLeod (footballer, born 1980)

-Kevin Andrew McLeod (born 12 September 1980 in Liverpool) is an English professional footballer.
-His preferred position is as a left-sided midfielder.
+Kevin Andrew McLeod (born 12 September 1980) is an English former professional footballer who played as a left-sided midfielder.

 Starting his career as an Everton trainee, by 2000 he made his way into first team contention.
 Unable to establish himself at the Premier League side he joined Queens Park Rangers in 2003, following two successful loan spells.
 After two seasons with QPR, he then spent a season with Swansea City.
 In 2006, he moved on to Colchester United, where he spent another two years before moving on again, this time to Brighton & Hove Albion.
 His time at Brighton was rather less successful than at his previous clubs, and he departed in 2010 for a brief spell at Wycombe Wanderers.
 As of September 2010 he was playing for Redbridge in the Ryman One North.

 Playing career

 McLeod is a product of the Everton Academy.
 He found his first-team opportunities limited, making only five League appearances for the club, all as a substitute in the 2000–01 season.
 These games were both fixtures with Ipswich Town and Chelsea, and a home win over Arsenal.
 Over the following two seasons he boasted just a cameo FA Cup appearance, and a League Cup start.

 In January 2003 the club rejected an advance by Ronnie Moore's Rotherham United, as well as Preston North End.
 He subsequently joined Ian Holloway's Queens Park Rangers on loan March in 2003.
 He made eight league starts, scoring both goals in a 2–0 win over Luton Town on 12 April, before securing a place in the team for all three play-off games.
 The play-offs saw QPR conquer Oldham Athletic 2–1 on aggregate, before losing out 1–0 to Cardiff City at the Millennium Stadium thanks to an Andy Campbell extra time goal.
 He signed a new one-year deal with the Toffees in July 2003, despite interest from Scottish Premier League side Dundee United.

 He re-joined Rangers on loan at the start of the following season, and after one game the move was made permanent in August 2003 for a fee of up to £250,000 (based on appearances).
 He scored four times in 39 games that season, however he spent much of his time on the substitutes' bench.

 The 2004–05 campaign continued in the same vein for McLeod, and he joined up with former Rangers assistant manager Kenny Jackett at Swansea City in February 2005 for an undisclosed fee.
 This came days after he rejected a £100,000 move to Chester City.
 He made eleven appearances for the League Two club and helped them to a third-place finish and automatic promotion achievement.